pelavarre/byoverbs/futures.md

 Git Commit Messages drafted, not pushed

-    ls.py: Write less code for an Ls of no Dirs ls.py: Write less code for an Ls of only Dirs, no Files Etc

     ls.py: Ship usage: ls.py [-F]  # add '/' at 'd', '*' at 'x', '@' at '->', etc

     ls.py: Ship usage: ls.py [-R]  # walk deep down to show dirs in dirs